-At Ford Dental Group, the health of your mouth is a main priority.
+At Ford Dental Group in Huntington Beach, CA, the health of your mouth is a main priority.
 When your teeth suffer, be it from decay or loss, you suffer.
 Decay destroys your teeth, causing you pain, and infections make it difficult to perform basic functions.
 It can also lead to tooth loss, which affects your abilities to eat and speak.
 These issues can also have a significantly negative impact on your appearance.
 To help with addressing these issues, we offer restorative dentistry.
 This field of dentistry involves restoring the health of your mouth while giving you back your beautiful smile.

 All-on-4® Treatment Concept

 The All-On-4® Treatment Concept was developed to provide edentulous patients (patients with no teeth) with an efficient and effective restoration using only four implants to support an immediately loaded full-arch prosthesis.
 The All-On-4® Treatment Concept allows Ford Dental Group to streamline the time needed for dental implant treatment, giving you the smile you've always dreamed of in less time.

 Read more about the All-on-4® Treatment Concept>>

 Occasionally, damage to your teeth can compromise the structure and strength.
 When this happens, any wrong move can shatter it.
 One solution is to pull it, but then this leaves you the need to completely replace a tooth.
 If the tooth is still firmly rooted in place, a dental crown can be used.

 Crowns are like little caps for your teeth that cover the entire visible surface.
 They act as protection for a weakened tooth, both from further damage and from bacteria, allowing it to stay planted in your jawbone.
 They are strong, designed to withstand normal, everyday wear.
 Crowns are also frequently used after root canal procedures, during which infection is removed from a tooth, as is the nerve and inner pulp.

 Read more about Crowns >>